hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

 that Sat which is unchangeable, as they admit (for that which is absolute is unchangeable), to be changed into that which is changeable, and perishable?
-The Advaitists here have a theory which they call Vivarta Vâda or apparent manifestation.
+The Advaitists here have a theory which they call Vivarta Vāda or apparent manifestation.
 According to the dualists and the Sankhyas, the whole of this universe is the evolution of primal nature.
 According to some of the Advaitists and some of the dualists, the whole of this universe is evolved from God.
 And according to the